Jermaine-rbg/tip_calculator/README.md

 - Tip percentage
 - Total number of people at the dinner party

-The tip calculator handles any bill amount, tip percentage including 0%, and the number of people in attendance
+This tip calculator handles any bill amount, tip percentage including 0%, and the number of people in attendance

-## Test Cases
+## 🧪 Test Cases

 A meal for 1
 Inputs